The market is eager for high-quality earbuds that not only sound fantastic, but allow you to be heard equally well.

 For some, those can do some serious damage to their carefully constructed hairdo.
-While others may experience migraine headaches by wearing a headband over the head.
+While others may experience migraine headaches by wearing a headband.

 The Jabra Elite 7 Pro earbuds have officially hit the market!

 From all indications, this new earbud headset promises to be a game changer for this style of headset.
 Jabra appears to have put a lot of thought and effort into the creation of this new product.
-Below are a few things that I feel help to make this a headset to keep on your radar.
-And, once it’s available, I think it’s worth taking a good close look at.
+Here are a few things about these Jabra wireless earbuds that make it worth keeping the item on your radar.

 The Jabra Elite 7 Pro uses the latest Bluetooth technology, in version 5.2.
 Though there are modest changes from v 5.0, for example, it still will feature the latest Bluetooth iteration.
 Far better to have the latest, then to release a new product with an older version of Bluetooth.